piccolo-orm/piccolo_web/image/app/md/should_i_use_python_instead_of_golang_or_node.md

 ### + Error tracking

 One place where Python absolutely shines is in error handling.
 In Golang, errors are just strings.
 With Python, you can throw exceptions, and get a nice stack trace.
-It makes debugging Python web service very simple, especially when used in conjunction with a logging service like Sentry.
+It makes debugging Python web services very simple, especially when used in conjunction with a logging service like Sentry.
 It's easy to take this stuff for granted, but it's a huge win.

 ### + Typing support